Hoenson

 I’m calling this my desktop environment, the suckless desktop environment.
 Most people would choose GNOME or Xfce, but I like it minimal.

-I think an i3-based setup with either Alacritty or the new Ghostty terminal emulator and Rofi is also a great setup, which even requires a bit less configuration.
+I think an i3-based setup with either Alacritty or the new Ghostty terminal emulator and Rofi is also a great option, which even requires a bit less configuration.
 I have used this in the past.

 Shell